redorangeyellowy/AttentionHand/README.md

 ## Inference

-1. Download our pre-trained model `attentionhand.ckpt` from [here](https://drive.google.com/drive/folders/1YC-eaTPW5ZtkWQe3y5XXw1-jndmQ-NlO?usp=drive_link).
+1. ~~Download our pre-trained model `attentionhand.ckpt` from [here](https://drive.google.com/drive/folders/1YC-eaTPW5ZtkWQe3y5XXw1-jndmQ-NlO?usp=drive_link).~~ I will update the checkpoint ASAP.
+Alternatively, you can train from the scratch on your own as described in [here](https://github.com/redorangeyellowy/AttentionHand?tab=readme-ov-file#train-from-scratch).
-2. Set your own modalities in `samples`.
+3. Set your own modalities in `samples`.
 (But, we provide some samples for fast implementation.)
-3. Put samples and downloaded weight as follows.
+4. Put samples and downloaded weight as follows.
 ```
 ${ROOT}
 |-- samples